awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.SQLServer.md

 ## Creating a sample SQL Server DB instance<a name="CHAP_GettingStarted.Creating.SQLServer"></a>

-The DB instance is where you run your Microsoft SQL Server databases\.

-### Console<a name="CHAP_GettingStarted.Creating.SQLServer.Console"></a>

-You can create a DB instance running Microsoft SQL Server with the AWS Management Console with **Easy Create** enabled or not enabled\.
-With **Easy Create** enabled, you specify only the DB engine type, DB instance size, and DB instance identifier\. **Easy Create** uses the default setting for other configuration options\.
-With **Easy Create** not enabled, you specify more configuration options when you create a database, including ones for availability, security, backups, and maintenance\.
+You can create a DB instance running Microsoft SQL Server with the AWS Management Console with **Easy create** enabled or not enabled\.
+With **Easy create** enabled, you specify only the DB engine type, DB instance size, and DB instance identifier\. **Easy create** uses the default settings for other configuration options\.
+With **Easy create** not enabled \(**Standard create**\), you specify more configuration options when you create a database, including ones for availability, security, backups, and maintenance\.

-For this example, you use **Easy Create** to create a DB instance running the Microsoft SQL Server database engine with a db\.t2\.micro DB instance class\.
+For this example, you use **Easy create** to create a DB instance running the Microsoft SQL Server database engine with a db\.m4\.large DB instance class\.

 **Note**
-For information about creating DB instances with **Easy Create** not enabled, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
+For information about creating DB instances with **Standard create**, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.

-**To create a Microsoft SQL Server DB instance with Easy Create enabled**
+**To create a Microsoft SQL Server DB instance with Easy create**

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.